multimokia/Renpy-Weather-Utils/README.md

 **NOTE:** It is possible that there are cities missing from `citylookup.txt`.
 If this is the case, please feel free to submit a pull request adding the location, simply add a line in the form of `city_name,country_code,latitude,longitude,state_or_province` (Your help is appreciated)

+All of these functions are initialized before `init 0`.
+They're ready to be used from `init -17`.

 # Globals:
 ## `owm`:
 - The `openweathermap` object which is used to get weather observations from

 ## `SUN_KW`:
-- Keywords for sun weather
+- Keywords for sun weather.

 ## `OVERCAST_KW`:
-- Keywords for overcast weather (**NOTE:** currently unused)
+- Keywords for overcast weather. (**NOTE:** currently unused)

 ## `RAIN_KW`:
-- Keywords for rain weather
+- Keywords for rain weather.

 ## `THUNDER_KW`:
-- Keywords for thunder weather
+- Keywords for thunder weather.

 ## `SNOW_KW`:
-- Keywords for snow weather
+- Keywords for snow weather.

 ## `BASE_URL`:
-- The base url for the open weather map api requests
+- The base url for the open weather map api requests.

 ## `weather_offline_timeout`:
 - Stores the `datetime.datetime` of when the `awc_offlineTimerCheck()` function declares you offline.